 EW is another big winner for those subscribed to my MEM Edge Report, as we recommended the stock several months ago and it remains in a strong uptrend.
 EW has a 5% representation in the ETF IHI.

 While Healthcare stocks remain in an uptrend, other areas of the market are also experiencing gains due to strong earnings reports this week.
-This is good news for a wobbly market, as several headline stocks in both Technology and Retail are seeing rallies into their reports next week.
+This is good news for a wobbly market, as several headline stocks in both Technology and Retail are seeing rallies in their reports next week.

-If you’d like to be kept on top of this underlying strength as well as insights into where the broader markets are headed, trial my bi-weekly MEM Edge Report for 4 weeks.
+If you’d like to be kept on top of this underlying strength as well as insights into where the broader markets are headed, try my bi-weekly MEM Edge Report for 4 weeks.
 You’ll also receive immediate access to current reports all for a nominal fee of $7.00.